 The essence of salsa dancing was inspired by a style of music that originated in Cuba and spread to Havana in the early 20th century.
 Best classified as Afro-Cuban music, this genre spread throughout Latin America and was largely enjoyed by Hispanic communities before the word “salsa” was even formed.
 Salsa music typically features a fast tempo, with a mix of percussive instruments, horns, and piano.
 The beat is infectious and impossible to resist moving to.

 #Fact 4: Salsa has several dance styles based on location

 There are at least 6 different dance styles of salsa.
 Some of the most popular styles include New York, Cuban, Los Angeles, and Colombian styles.
 Each style has its own unique flavor, with different footwork patterns, turn patterns, and body movements.

-“The biggest difference between the styles of dance are the beat counts.
-The most popular beat count taught in the US is “on 1” which is considered Los Angeles Style.
-This style starts the move on the first beat of an eight count measure.
-“On 2” style is referred to New York Style and begins the move on the second beat of the eight count measure.
-The two styles are mechanically similar, but the rhythm varies.
+“The biggest difference between the styles of dance is the beat counts.
+The most popular beat count taught in the US is “on 1” which is considered Los Angeles style.
+This style starts the move on the first beat of an eight-count measure.
+“On 2” style is referred to as New York style and begins the move on the second beat of the eight-count measure.
+The two styles are mechanically similar, but the rhythm varies.”